Walmart stores in 6 states no longer provide single-use bags at checkout: Which states are next?

 Walmart could always choose to eliminate single-use bags at its retail outlets even in states with preemption laws.
 But so far, it appears as if the company has expanded its bag-free initiatives to states where lawmakers already made the first moves.

 There’s also no telling when Walmart might attempt to eliminate single-use bags from future locations.
-Despite the company’s own goals to “achieve zero waste in [its] own operations” by 2025, Walmart has “not yet” given itself any deadline for nixing the bags nationwide, a representative tells Nexstar.
+Despite the company’s own goals to “achieve zero waste in [its] own operations” by 2025, Walmart has “not yet” given itself any deadline for nixing the bags nationwide, a representative tells News 2’s parent company, Nexstar.